Current Projects

 Biofuels and Ecosystem Services in southern Africa |

-These two interdisciplinary research projects aim to provide clear empirical evidence on whether, and how, biofuel production and use can improve human wellbeing and become an agent of poverty alleviation in Africa.
-The objectives of these projects have been twofold.
-First to synthesize the existing knowledge about the impact of biofuel expansion on ecosystem services and human wellbeing in Sub-Sahara Africa.
-Second to compare the environmental and socioeconomic impacts of operational biofuel projects that span the main biofuel feedstocks (sugarcane, jatropha), modes of production (large-scale, small-scale, hybrid), and uses (transport, cooking) in southern Africa.
+These two interdisciplinary research projects aimed to provide clear empirical evidence on whether, and how, biofuel production and use can improve human wellbeing and become an agent of poverty alleviation in Africa.
+The objectives were twofold: (a) synthesize the existing knowledge about the impact of biofuel expansion on ecosystem services and human wellbeing in Sub-Sahara Africa; (b) compare the environmental and socioeconomic impacts of operational biofuel projects that span the main biofuel feedstocks (sugarcane, jatropha), modes of production (large-scale, small-scale, hybrid), and uses (transport, cooking) in southern Africa.

 |